Danielle Belton

 Danielle Belton (born c.1977) is an American journalist who is the editor-in-chief of HuffPost.
-She worked with local and national publications, as well as developing a television series for BET.
-After joining The Root in 2015, she became its youngest managing editor and its first editor-in-chief.
-In 2021 she was selected as editor of HuffPost.
+She worked with local and national publications.
+She joined The Root in 2015.
+She became its youngest managing editor and its first editor-in-chief.
+In 2021 she became the editor of HuffPost.

 Early life and education

 Belton grew up in Black Jack and Florissant, Missouri.
 After graduating from Hazelwood Central High School, she attended Southern Illinois University Edwardsville, where she received a Bachelor's degree in English and Journalism.

 Career

 She started her journalism career with The Bakersfield Californian, a local newspaper in Bakersfield, California.
 In 2007 she started the 'Black Snob', an award-winning blog.

 In 2011 she worked on developing a television show for Black Entertainment Television (BET) called Don't Sleep, hosted by T. J. Holmes; she became its head writer.
 Although the show was cancelled after 8 months, it was nominated for an NAACP Image Award in 2013.